Vortex Power Systems

 Power from waste

 Vortex Power Systems Limited is developing a proprietary system to convert any source of waste heat into a zero-carbon powerplant and generate electricity from the wasted energy.

 How it works

-The technology utilises a controllable vortex akin to a waterspout that will be created from a difference in temperature and water vapour.
-This is developed by introducing the waste-heat to the bottom of the vortex.
-This waste heat is in the form of heated water from a thermal power plant and acts as the energy source for the system.
+Our technology utilises this to create a controllable vortex akin to a waterspout that will be created from a difference in temperature and water vapour.
+The waste heat then acts as the energy source for the system.

 This energy source, when combined with a source of horizontal air circulation or swirl, creates a rotating, rising column of buoyant air that produces concentrated rotating winds at the ground, like a controlled tornado.
-By placing a wind-turbine at the base of the vortex, Vortex anticipates to be able to convert the wind from the vortex into power; capturing ~5% of the waste heat energy as electricity.
+By placing a wind-turbine at the base of the vortex, we can convert the wind from the vortex into power; capturing a portion of the waste heat energy as electricity.

 - Functions with low energy density waste heat

-- 60% of cost of wind - no requirement for ‘tower’
+- 60% of the capital cost of wind - no requirement for ‘tower’

 - Unlike solar and wind, not weather dependent